MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaPrivilegedAccessRoleAssignmentRequest.md

   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DisplayName <String>]`: The display name of the subject.
   - `[Email <String>]`: The email address of the user subject.
-If the subject is in other types, it is empty.
+If the subject is in other types, it's empty.
   - `[PrincipalName <String>]`: The principal name of the user subject.
-If the subject is in other types, it is empty.
+If the subject is in other types, it's empty.
   - `[Type <String>]`: The type of the subject.
 The value can be User, Group, and ServicePrincipal.

-## RELATED LINKS

 ## RELATED LINKS